rust-lang/rust/doc/tutorial.md

   `copy` operator.
 All types are copyable unless they have destructors or contain types with destructors.

-* `Send` - Sendable (owned) types.
-All types are sendable unless they contain managed boxes, managed closures, or otherwise managed types.
-Sendable types may or may not be copyable.
+* `Owned` - Owned types.
+Types are owned unless they contain managed boxes, managed closures, or borrowed pointers.
+Owned types may or may not be copyable.

 * `Const` - Constant (immutable) types.
 These are types that do not contain mutable fields.